My Story

 Doing the Podcast with my co-host has been an amazing experience as we have realised just how much our values coincide and our ambitions to reach out to other people creatively and make authentic art.
 It was this that has rapidly led us both to the next stage of our journey which was setting up the Art Hub Community in August 2024.

-We are currently taking a break before season 2 but instead we are going Live every week with our chats in our Facebook Group Art Hub, you can find out more or join us by clicking HERE.
+We are currently taking a break before season 3 but you can stay in touch with us with the odd live in our Facebook Group Art Hub, you can find out more or join us by clicking HERE.

 Or watch the playlist on YouTube...